‘Days Of Our Lives’: Andre DiMera Poisoned – Nicole Sees Chloe Breastfeeding Baby Holly On ‘DOOL’ [Spoilers]

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what to expect on the NBC soap opera.

 As previously reported by the Inquisitr, executive producer Ken Corday teased February sweeps spoilers for Days Of Our Lives.
 One of those included Chad DiMera (Billy Flynn) and Gabi Hernandez (Camila Banus) getting kidnapped by Deimos Kiriakis (Vincent Irizarry).
-However, something else happens and Chad must spring into action when his brother is poisoned.
+However, something else happens, and Chad must spring into action when his brother is poisoned.

 In the latest issue of Soap Opera Digest, a sneak peek photo shows Andre DiMera bent down on the ground.
 He is outdoors at some tables, the same place where Nicole Walker stabbed the man who was allegedly going to kill Deimos Kiriakis.
 Chad is by his brother’s side, trying to help him.
 The caption explains that Andre has been poisoned.